Adtsd24/Adtsd24.github.io/gregtech-tweaker-guide.md

-The Ultimate Guide to MTUtilsGT - the most confusing yet most useful mod ever I am Andrew, and I had a really big need of adding a recipe to a GregTech 6 Centrifuge.
+The Ultimate Guide to MTUtilsGT - the most confusing yet most useful mod ever.
+I am Andrew, and I had a really big need of adding a recipe to a GregTech 6 Centrifuge.
 But, I struggled with this mod.
 Hell, I had to download TerraFirmaRescue to discover how this mod works!
 However, now YOU dont have to struggle as I had to!
 This is because, THIS page exists!
 First, we want to identify the machine.
 For this, we use:
 ```Minecraft_Command